Jobs for the Future Launches the Normalizing Education Collective

 A Transformative Community of Practice for Postsecondary Education in Prison

-People with records face persistent barriers to success in education and the workforce because of policies and practices that exclude them from quality jobs matching their skills and aspirations.
+People with records of arrest, conviction, or incarceration face persistent barriers to success in education and the workforce because of policies and practices that exclude them from quality jobs matching their skills and aspirations.
 This leaves 70 million people on the sidelines of the labor market.

 Jobs for the Future’s Center for Justice & Economic Advancement partners with employers, education and training providers, corrections agencies, and others to promote education, training, and fair chance employment for people in corrections facilities and communities.

-We advocate for state and federal policy solutions that remove barriers and establish conditions that create equitable economic advancement for people with records.
+We advocate for state and federal policy solutions that remove barriers and establish conditions that create opportunities for equitable economic advancement for people with records.

 Our Fair Chance Corporate Cohort helps employers tap into a diverse pool of talent and create an inclusive environment so individuals with records thrive in the workplace.

-Working with education institutions, corrections agencies, and workforce systems, we promote models, practices, and policies that ensure people with records can access high-quality credentials in corrections and in communities.
+Working with education institutions, corrections agencies, and workforce systems, we promote models, practices, and policies that ensure people with records can pursue high-quality credentials in corrections facilities and in their communities.

 A Transformative Community of Practice for Postsecondary Education in Prison